 This contemporary development can be found in the heart of the city in Times Square.
 Comprised of a number of studio, one and two-bedroom furnished apartments, AKA Times Square is geared toward business travellers and extended stays.
 Guests are provided with a series of added benefits such as a communal residents’ lounge, a business centre and even private meeting rooms for any important calls or catch ups.
 In addition to these perks, guests can also make the most of an on-site gym and a dry cleaning service.
 Click here for booking information.

-To see our entire New York portfolio, click here.
+To see our entire New York City portfolio, click here.